nik-yo/Resume/recent.md

 -	Created SQL Server stored procedure with Table-Valued Parameters to generate complex reports.
 -	Improved EF batch insert performance by utilizing SqlBulkCopy.
 -	Enabled consistent database schema migrations using EF 6 (Entity Framework) Migrations.
+- Moved Hangfire database from SQL Server to Amazon Aurora Serverless.
+- Moved critical data from SQL Server to Amazon Aurora Serverless.
 -	Set up Amazon DocumentDB as a storage to store status and configuration for batch applications.
 -	Implemented Elasticsearch to store and improve query speed of AWS CUR/Invoice data.

 **DevOps**
 -	Implemented CI/CD pipelines using Azure DevOps and AWS CodeDeploy with deployment to EC2 and Lambda.
+- Designed and applied Azure DevOps building and deployment steps.
+- Troubleshot phantom TFS workspace.
+- Setup Kanban board, design and document development process in Azure DevOps.

+**Graphic**
+- Added emboss effect on CloudSaver logo using Adobe Illustrator.
+- Edited promotional video using After Effect and Quick Time.
+- Assisted in creating and editing of CloudSaver assessment instruction video using Movavi.
+- Blurred sensitive information in CloudSaver instruction videos using Adobe Premier Element.

+**System**
+- Wrote code and scripts to automatically migrate EC2 in Xen hypervisor to Nitro-based hypervisor.
+- Automated EBS cost saving by writing scripts to setup and move data to smaller EBS volumes.
+- Map disk drives and partitions to EBS volumes using PowerShell and Shell script.
+- Created mirror (Raid 1) on EBS using PowerShell and Diskpart.
+- Created script to create, attach, initialize, part and format EBS volumes.
+- Automated benchmarking by programmatically run AIDA64 on various EC2 using AWS Systems Manager (SSM).
+- Hosted private Nuget server in EC2.
+- Developed feature to bundle files and extract a single file by querying the byte range in S3.
+- Wrote script to replace device name with UUID in fstab to migrate Amazon EC2 to Nitro-based instance type.
+- Installed and renewed SSL certificates in IIS.
+- Disabled deprecated SSL and TLS versions/protocols on Windows Servers via PowerShell.
+- Disabled weak encryption protocols/cipher suites on Windows Servers.
+- Configured OpenVPN access server to allow VPN connection to test account VPC.
+- Wrote script to automatically fix Linux kernel update failure.
+- Troubleshot URL Rewrite on IIS.

 **Programming**
+- Created .NET generic classes to simplify retrieving multiple metrics from CloudWatch.
+- Created .NET extension methods to sort enumerables by attribute and property name using reflection.
 -	Implemented drag and drop report filter with level indentation.
+- Added custom tooltip on HTML tables using Tooltipster.
+- Created custom HTML tables with frozen top, bottom, and first column using CSS.
+- Added custom scrollbar using mCustomScrollbar.
+- Created various reports in PDF and Excel using TallPDF, EPPlus, and Highcharts.
+- Implemented background process queueing and scheduling using Hangfire to decouple front end and back end.
+- Created custom .NET attributes to improve code efficiency.
+- Worked around template formatting bug in Salesforce CPQ by utilizing knowledge in Apache FOP.
+- Developed ASP.NET Core Web API to compress file using LZMA and hosted it in Ubuntu using NGINX.
+- Created .NET SDK for CloudSaver compression engine.
+- Enabled OWIN on ASP.NET Web Forms.
+- Enabled ASP.NET Session on OWIN.
+- Solved race condition issue by implementing ServiceLocator pattern.
+- Moved some appsettings to environment variable for easier management and security.
+- Utilized TopShelf to install Hangfire as Windows Service.
+- Improved page response by asynchronously loading batched data using custom queue written in JavaScript.
+- Enabled CloudSaver web application to send email using Simple Mail Transfer Protocol (SMTP).
+-	Created a Razor page based internal web application to query New Relic API using GraphQL.
 -	Automated migration of previous generation Amazon EC2 with Xen hypervisor to newer AWS Nitro hypervisor:
     -	Converted instances from PV (Paravirtual) to HVM (Hardware Virtual Machine)
     -	Installed NVMe driver and ENA (Enhance Network Adapter) module on the instance
     -	Fixed fstab for Linux
--	Created a Razor page based internal web application to query New Relic API using GraphQL.
+- Developed CloudSaver iOS app using Swift and XCode.
 -	Automated moving of data to smaller AWS EBS volumes using shell script, PowerShell and AWS SSM for various OS.
--	Integrated SAML 2.0 SSO handling using Sustainsys/SAML2 library on CloudSaver web application for Okta, OneLogin and Ping Identity.
+-	Integrated Okta, OneLogin and Ping Identity SAML 2.0 SSO with CloudSaver app using Sustainsys/SAML2 library.

 **Web Application Developer**\
-WorkView, LLC.
-(August 2017 – August 2019)
+WorkView, LLC (July 2017 – August 2019)

+- Enhanced Partner Portal ASP.NET Web Forms application.
+- Created windows console app to send out WorkView scheduled reports.
+- Added copy button to allow user to copy to clipboard using clipboard.js.
+- Created a scheduled report monitoring web application.
+- Added logic to extract text from html formatted string using HTML Agility Pack.
+- Handled Basecamp3 and Highcharts server rate limitation using custom DelegatingHandler.
+- Created various charts using Highcharts.
+- Added logic to react when browser tab is visible/invisible using Page Visibility API.
+- Added logic to validate URL using Regex.
+- Modified images/graphics using Photoshop.
+- Automated file copying after code compilation/build using MSBuild.,
+- Troubleshot permissions in SQL Server.
+- Managed projects and versions in VSTS.
+- Explored jReport as part of reporting tools due diligence.
+- Implemented custom logger in ASP.NET Web API applications using log4net.
+- Wrote JavaScript query string parser.
+- Troubleshot partner company's issue using cURL.
+- Developed app to process scheduled reports.
+- Moved application error handler to a central location.
+- Installed Ubiquity ToughSwitch to enable multiple VoIP phones.
 - Developed and released WorkView mobile app for iOS and Android with ASP.NET Web API backend.
--	Generated and scheduled reports in PDF using Tallcomponents TallPDF.NET and in Excel with embedded macro using EPPlus.
+- Generated scheduled reports in PDF (Tallcomponents TallPDF.NET) and in Excel with embedded macro (EPPlus).
--	Added functionality to manage meetings and appointments using Exchange Web Services (EWS).
+- Enabled import of projects and to-dos from Basecamp3 to WorkView.
 - Created Gantt chart of projects and tasks programmatically using DayPilot Gantt.
--	Automated file copying after code compilation/build using MSBuild.
+- Added feature to manage meetings and appointments using Exchange Web Services (EWS).

 ## Education
 **Master of Science in Computer Science**\